ibm-cloud-docs/solution-tutorials/vpc-transit-power.hidden.md

 ======================================= 30 passed, 1 skipped in 38.71s =======================================
 ```
 Each test will ssh to the instance on the left side of the arrow '->' and access the right side of the arrow in the following way:
-- test_ping - ping ip address
+- test_ping - ping ip address.
-- test_curl - curl ip address
+- test_curl - curl ip address.
-- test_curl_dns - curl the DNS name
+- test_curl_dns - curl the DNS name.
 - test_vpe_dns_resolution - verify the VPC virtual private endpoint (VPE) name DNS name resolves to an IP address in the CIDR block of the cloud (this test does not actually access the right side.)
-- test_vpe - exercise the resource using the DNS name and the resource specific tool (psql for postgresql)
+- test_vpe - exercise the resource using the DNS name and the resource specific tool (psql for postgresql).

 ## Transit gateway